Incorporating more of what you want into everyday life

 Self-care jars are a fun way to incorporate more of what you want into your life.

-Since using self-care jars, journaling, and vision boards, I have more self-awareness and more tools to deal with Big Feelings.
+Since using self-care jars, journaling, and self care vision boards, I have more self-awareness and more tools to deal with Big Feelings.

 These jars are just one way to remember to practice self-care or to incorporate more feel good activities into your daily life.
 They’re also a great way to help deal with negative feelings in a pinch.